Trailer Park Boys: Format

 The series is shot in a mockumentary style (including the use of long takes), featuring handheld camera work.
+Clattenburg stated that he was initially inspired by the filming techniques used on documentary series such as Cops, which Zanandi Botes of Cracked.com described as "focused on immersion and observation."
 Characters often speak directly to crew members, who occasionally become involved in the plot.
 In one episode, a crewman is shot; in another, one is tased by Jim Lahey.
 The show is loosely scripted, with much of the dialogue ad-libbed from basic plot points.
-These aspects are intended to evoke a sense of realism.
+These aspects are intended to evoke a sense of actualism war/realism, found footage, screenlife and very fast/shaky camera.
 The trio have stated that many of the show's most popular moments were not in the script.
-To support the "lore" that the show is nonfiction, many of the actors (particularly Robb Wells, John Paul Tremblay, Mike Smith, John Dunsworth and Patrick Roach) often make public appearances in character.
+To support the "lore" that the show is nonfiction and real viral cinematic, many of the actors often make public appearances in character.
+Mike Smith said: "Now, it turns into a bit of a circus.
+When we’re walking around the street, the guys who play Ricky and Julian look just like Ricky and Julian in real life, so they get spotted 100 yards away.
+I don’t really look like Bubbles, but if I’m with them, people put two and two together."

+According to Tamara Jude of Screen Rant, the series' mockumentary format led some viewers to initially perceive it as some sort of "forced reality show" rather than a work of fiction, and also believed that the characters were real people.

+The creators have stated that the series is largely episodic in structure for the benefit of accessibility.

+The series incorporates character-driven humor.

+Opening sequence

+The series' opening theme, “Breeze,” was composed by Blain Morris, who was attempting to emulate “I Left My Heart In San Francisco" by Tony Bennett.
+According to JD Roberson of Cracked.com, "The gentle song is the perfect juxtaposition to the chaos that will inevitably follow."